coreyhynes/ISC-Kali-Overview/content.md

 On the top of the favorites bar, double-click **Iceweasel**\)top application on favorites bar).
 A re-branded version of Mozilla Extended Support Release \)ESR) appears.

 #### :bulb: KNOWLEDGE
-IceWweasel is a re-branded version of Mozilla Firefox ESR.
+Iceweasel is a re-branded version of Mozilla Firefox ESR.
 For more information on the IceWeasel branding, please see [https://wiki.debian.org/Iceweasel](https://wiki.debian.org/Iceweasel).
 In the most recent version of Kali, the IceWeasel branding is replaced by the Mozilla branding.

-### Change to Workspace 2
+### Change to sorkspace 2
 On the toolbar, click the workspace icon, and then click **Workspace 2**.
 Note that Iceweasel disappears from view.
 However, note the grey dot to the left of the Iceweasel icon to indicate that it application is open in another workspace.